Usability Metrics that Matter: A Practical Approach to Measuring Usability

 4. Avoid analysis paralysis by focusing on core metrics

-As products grow, the amount of data collected can quickly become overwhelming.
-Tracking too many UX metrics from a large user base can make it hard to prioritize issues and identify insights.
+This is one of the most important tips - as products grow, the amount of data collected can quickly become overwhelming.
+Tracking too many metrics from a large user base can make it hard to prioritize issues and identify insights.
 This can lead to analysis paralysis, in which teams have data but are unsure how to act on it.

 - Also, make sure that you segment the user data, and that your sample is representative of your actual user base.
 Avoid relying heavily on internal team members of "power users" for user testing.